fbpxl

 Teaching mental math to young students can sometimes feel like herding cats—some kids catch on quickly, while others get lost the moment numbers start flying around.
-But mental math isn’t just about speed; it’s about developing number sense, confidence and problem-solving skills.
+But mental math isn’t just about speed or mental math tricks; it’s about developing number sense, confidence and problem-solving skills.
 When kids have strong mental math strategies, they can tackle math problems without always relying on fingers or written calculations.
 Using mental math examples, like breaking numbers apart or estimating sums, helps students see patterns and improve their ability to solve problems quickly in their heads.
+The ability to solve mathematical problems with a mental math strategy is a valuable skill for all students to have.

 What is Mental Math?